kalviumcommunity/S54_Pointless_Crafts/Readme.md

  - User Authentication: Login/Register feature.
  - Pointless Life-Hack Showcase: Display the most pointless 5-minute crafts with images or videos.
  - User Profiles: User profile pages with customizable settings.
- - Notification Center: User can recieve newly added hacks.
+ - Notification Center: User can receive newly added hacks.
- - Favourite Option: User can add hacks they like to this list.
+ - Favorite Option: User can add hacks they like to this list.
  - Hacks filtered on the basis of categories.